 z/OSMF provides a modular framework that z/OSMF administrators can use to bring together z/OS system management applications. z/OSMF supports the following types of integration:

-- As of z/OSMF V2R1 with APAR PM98630, z/OSMF administrators can add installation-specific function to z/OSMF in the form of plug-ins.
-The z/OSMF framework provides the infrastructure, security, and services needed to integrate a new Web-based application into z/OSMF.
-Adding installation-specific function to z/OSMF helps simplify the management of z/OS mainframe systems by reducing context shifts between disparate applications.
+- Adding new function using the Import Manager task: As of z/OSMF V2R1 with APAR PM98630, z/OSMF provides the infrastructure, security, and services needed to add installation-specific applications to z/OSMF for easier management of z/OS mainframe systems.

 As of z/OSMF V2R1, the Notifications task is provided, which notifies you when something occurs on the system that requires your awareness or response.
 Notifications might be informational in nature, or might be requests for action from other z/OSMF tasks.
 With the Notifications task, you can view and work with the notifications that are assigned to you.